sagarghodake/TeleVision/README.md

 # TeleVision
 <b>TeleVision an Electronic Shop is E-Commerce based website.
 This is a web application that allows owner of TeleVision Shop to take his business online 24 hrs.
 Owner Module helps owner to manage Products (add, delete, edit) in his Shop.
-Use module will allow customer to interact with owner indirectly provides searching, adding product to cart, managing cart, placing order.
+User module will allow customer to interact with owner indirectly provides searching, adding product to cart, managing cart, placing order.
 This will help small shop owners to increase their profit.</b>

 ---------------------------------------------------------------------------------------------------------------------------
 Technology_Used: